Adrian-Gatu/Azure-Cloud-SOC-Honeynet/README.md

 The hardening measures and security controls implemented include:

--Network Security Groups (NSG’s): All inbound and outbound traffic was blocked with the exception of my admin workstation Public IP Address ensuring that only trusted traffic is allowed to access the virtual machines.
+- Network Security Groups (NSG’s): All inbound and outbound traffic was blocked with the exception of my admin workstation Public IP Address ensuring that only trusted traffic is allowed to access the virtual machines.
--Firewalls: The built-in firewalls were configured to protect resources and restrict access from unauthorized connections minimizing the attack surface.
+- Firewalls: The built-in firewalls were configured to protect resources and restrict access from unauthorized connections minimizing the attack surface.
--Private Endpoints: The Public Endpoints were replaced with Private Endpoints ensuring that access is limited and the sensitive resources such as databases are protected.
+- Private Endpoints: The Public Endpoints were replaced with Private Endpoints ensuring that access is limited and the sensitive resources such as databases are protected.
--Azure Password reset: The affected Azure Account user had their password reset.
+- Azure Password reset: The affected Azure Account user had their password reset.
--MFA: Multi factor authentication was implemented for all Azure accounts to protect against brute force attempts.
+- MFA: Multi factor authentication was implemented for all Azure accounts to protect against brute force attempts.
--Regenerated the compromised Key Vault Secrets
+- Regenerated the compromised Key Vault Secrets